 Nothing gets in the way of complete open space which allows for an excellent kitchen flow.
 A true walk-through kitchen.
 Considering that everything is kept to a single wall, integrating an island could not be easier.
 This open area could be home to a kitchen table.
 It’s all about maximizing space.

-L - Shape
+L - Shaped Kitchen

 You’ve seen it often.
 One corner.
 Both walls countered and utilized for a fine workflow kitchen.